Subatomic Physics Major Resources Support program

 • demonstrated outreach to potential Canadian or, if applicable, international user communities

-• effectiveness of the management structure to direct, manage and integrate the activities of the resource
+• effective management structure to direct, manage and integrate the activities of the resource

 • consideration of EDI in the composition of governance bodies